JMartJonesy/kickstart.nixvim/README.md

      ```sh
      nixos-rebuild switch
      ```
-6. Confirm your init.lua file has been created as loads without errors
+6. Confirm your init.lua file has been created and loads without errors
    * Open the generated init.lua file and confirm no error dialog appears when opening
      ```sh
      nvim ~/.config/nvim/init.lua